-A new federal law requires Nebraska to implement a new electronic visit verification (EVV) system for Medicaid Aged & Disabled Waiver and Personal Assistance Services providers this year.
+The Federal 21st Century Cures Act (2016) requires Nebraska to implement a new electronic visit verification (EVV) system for Medicaid Aged & Disabled Waiver and Personal Assistance Services providers this year.
 EVV electronically captures and verifies provider visit information.

 Please subscribe to this page if you would like to receive email notifications each time new information is available.